THE HISTORY OF MAGIC

 Adkison saw the potential of the game and asked Garfield to begin working on it in earnest.
 Garfield was still getting his doctorate at the University of Pennsylvania, so he used his free time and a cadre of volunteer playtesters to develop the game.

-Magic debuted in 1993 at the Origins Game Fair in Dallas, TX.
+Magic: The Gathering’s history as a global phenomenon started in 1993 at the Origins Game Fair in Dallas, TX.
 It was an instant success—players bought up the full stock of what had been believed to be a year’s supply of cards, and a reprint had to be ordered immediately.

 As the popularity of the game spread, Wizards continually evolved to meet the needs of the players.